abstools/abstools/README.md

     docker run -p 8080:80 --rm easyinterface

 Then connect your browser to http://localhost:8080/.
-See the docker documentation for additional information on how to start the container in the background and other options.
+See the docker documentation for information on how to start the container in the background and other options.

 Using Vagrant
 -------------